Peels are touted by many as the secret to glowing skin.

 Which chemical peel is best for me?
 What is my peel tolerance?

-The steps below will help you determine which peels work for your particular skin type, condition, and experience.
+The steps below will help you determine which peels work for your skin type, condition, and experience.
 Let’s get started.

-Level 1: This is an excellent choice if you are using peels for the first time.
+Level 1: This is an excellent choice if you use peels for the first time.
 A level one peel will only give a light tingle or itchy feeling.
 Many people with a high tolerance will feel nothing at all.

-Level 2: This is the best option for those who are requiring more than what the mildest acids can provide, and may give you a light itch.
+Level 2: This is the best option for those requiring more than what the mildest acids can provide and may give you a light itch.

 Level 3: If you are receiving professional peels or looking to move up in strength, this level can be intense, starting with stinging, and your skin may become inflamed and hot.

 Selecting the right peel